ALB37/swift-viper-app/README.md

-# swift-viper-app
+# swift-mvc-app

 ## About

-This app is an exercise in creating an app with the VIPER architecture design pattern.
+This app is an exercise in creating an basic mvc app in swift for iOS.

 ## Credits

 By Andrew Bloom.
+Built following the Apple "Start Developing iOS Apps (Swift)" tutorial.